 * Next year’s privatisation revenue goal halved

-* “Lasting damage” from selling too cheaply - official
+* “Lasting damage” from selling too cheaply, official says

 * State pension funds may buy Transneft, Russian Railways

 * Rosneft unlikely to go on the block